Marton railway station (North Yorkshire): History

 The station was opened as Ormesby on 25 February 1854 by the Middlesbrough and Guisborough Railway.
 It was renamed Marton by British Rail on 17 May 1982.

 The nearby station, James Cook, was opened on 18 May 2014, and serves James Cook University Hospital.

+Tees Valley Metro

+Starting in 2006, Marton was mentioned within the Tees Valley Metro scheme.
+This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
+In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
+The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

+As part of the scheme, Marton station would have received improved service to Nunthorpe and Hartlepool, possibly a street-running link to Guisborough and the Headland, as well as new rollingstock.

+However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
+Several stations eventually got their improvements including Marton, and there is a possibility of improved rollingstock and services in the future which may affect Marton.

 Facilities

 Station facilities were upgraded in 2012 as part of the Tees Valley Metro project.
 The package for the station included a new fully lit waiting shelter, renewed station signage and the installation of CCTV.
-A long-line Public Address system (PA) has been also been installed, with pre-recorded train announcements.
+A long-line public address system (PA) was also installed, with pre-recorded train announcements.

 A passenger information screen with details of train times was installed at the station in March 2016.
 A ticket machine was installed at the station in 2019.
 The station has a limited number of car parking spaces.

 Services

-Following the May 2021 timetable change, the station is served by an hourly service between Middlesbrough and Nunthorpe, with two trains per day (excluding Sunday) continuing to Battersby, and six per day (four on Sunday) continuing to Whitby.
+Following the May 2021 timetable change, the station is served by an hourly service between Middlesbrough and Nunthorpe, with two trains per day (excluding Sunday) continuing to Battersby, and five per day (four on Sunday) continuing to Whitby.
 Most trains continue to Newcastle via Hartlepool.
 All services are operated by Northern Trains.